BigCommerce SEO: The #1 Definitive eCommerce Guide Online

 On the other side of the coin, since the first search results page gets 91.5% of clicks, those online retailers struggling to make it past the second page are doomed to obscurity.
 Without careful attention and an active, ongoing SEO strategy, a business could lose its traffic to competitors executing better strategies.

 Thankfully, eCommerce platforms such as BigCommerce have included SEO functionality to give online retailers a fighting chance to rank their website and product pages for a shot at traffic.
 Although BigCommerce has great “out of the box” SEO capabilities, it is recommended to go above and beyond what is offered in order to get ahead of the competition.

-A few of the features that make BigCommerce a competitive eCommerce platform is their search friendly themes, automated sitemaps, microdata, and optimized URLs that make using it much easier “out of the box” than other platforms.
+A few of the features that make BigCommerce a competitive eCommerce platform are their search-friendly themes, automated sitemaps, microdata, and optimized URLs that make using it much easier “out of the box” than other platforms.

 There are two main ways to optimize your BigCommerce site for SEO.
 The first is on-page optimization, where you are optimizing your web pages for search engines, and then off-page optimization, where you are optimizing for external factors like backlinks and social media shares.

-Keyword research in 2017 requires a much more creative approach than just using a keyword planner.
+Effective keyword research requires a much more creative approach than just using a keyword planner.
 First, gather search terms that you believe your target customers would enter.
 The next step involves brainstorming to figure out as many word associations with those keywords as possible.